liangzifei/MRH-Net/README.md

 >After running, the network will be saved in .mat format.

 >Our trained networks located in folder /network.
->One example of voxel-wise MRH_net using 10 ResBlocks is the following(USER can redefine ResBlock length by depth in code):
+>One example of voxel-wise MRH_net using 10 ResBlocks is the following(USER can revise ResBlock length by depth in code):

 ![](https://github.com/liangzifei/MRH_net_submit/blob/main/image/Example_Net.jpg)